LANDSKRONA FOTO DUMMY AWARD 2017

 The selected dummies will also be on display as an exhibition in the Tyghuset foyer during the days of the festival.

-The call for applications is open to 15 April 2017.
+The call for applications is extended to May 2, 2017.

 – Name the PDF as follow: yourfirstnameandsurname_thetitleofbook.pdf Example: johanjohansson_untitledbook.pdf